 This semester-long course is a continuation of Advanced Accounting 2 and designed to further prepare students for college level coursework in Accounting while focusing on managerial and manufacturing concepts and principles.
 Students will choose individualized study topics and work with the instructor to set and achieve goals related to those topics.
-Past topics have included Excel Expert Certification, Managerial Accounting (Manufacturing/Job-Cost Accounting and Cost-Volume-Profit Analysis), and advanced topics in Financial Accounting.
+Past topics have included Excel Expert Certification, Managerial Accounting (Manufacturing/Job-Cost Accounting and Cost-Volume-Profit Analysis), Pennsylvania Institute of Certified Public Accountants (PICPA) - Introduction to Financial Accounting course, and advanced topics in Financial Accounting